 Jessica routinely advises clients on employment policies and practices and conducts employee trainings.
 In 2020, she began advising clients on Covid-related employment issues, from mandating tests and vaccines in the workplace to mitigating litigation risk arising from Covid.

-Jessica is recognized as a leading employment litigator by Chambers USA, where clients describe her as “stellar” and “a great lawyer with terrific judgment.”
-She was named a 2021 Notable Woman in Law by Crain’s New York Business, recognized as a New York Labor & Employment Star by Benchmark Litigation, and named one of Lawdragon’s 500 Leading U.S. Employment Lawyers.
+Jessica is recognized as a leading employment litigator by The Legal 500 and Chambers USA, where clients describe her as “stellar” and “a great lawyer with terrific judgment.”
+She was named a 2021 Notable Woman in Law by Crain’s New York Business, recognized as a Litigation Star and a Labor & Employment Star by Benchmark Litigation, named one of Lawdragon’s 500 Leading U.S. Employment Lawyers, and was awarded the 2022 Women, Influence & Power in Law Award for Innovative Leadership by Corporate Counsel.
 She was shortlisted by Euromoney as Best in Labor and Employment for its 2020 Women in Business Law Americas Awards, and as a 2019 Labor & Employment New York Attorney of the Year, and named a 2019 Woman Worth Watching by Diversity Journal.
 She is a member of Law360’s Employment Authority Discrimination Editorial Advisory Board.

 Jessica regularly speaks on trends in employment law, recently presenting: